Gauntlet173/CodingTheLaw/syllabus.md

     * Configure your Docassemble account to synchronize with GitHub.
 * Create a “Hello World” Interview that asks for the user’s name, and displays it back to them in a friendly greeting.

+### Demonstration 2

+The demonstration for this week will introduce you to:

+* The "Objects" Block
+* The "Individual" Object
+* The "DAList" Object
+* Object Attributes
+* Generic Object Questions
+* Yes/No Fields
+* Mutliple-Choice Fields
+* Signature Fields

 ### Assignment 2 - Docassemble Basics
 * Using the "objects" initial block, modify your interview to use an “Individual” object to represent the user, and a DAList to rerpesent a list of other Individuals with whom the user lives.
 * Using the “generic object modifier”, create a single question block in your interview file that asks for names of people.